gunnarhafdal/GHNavigationDropdownMenu/README.md

 ## Requirement
 - iOS 8.0+ (CocoaPods with Swift support will only work on iOS 8.0+.
 Alternatively, you will have to import library manually to your project)
-- Xcode 7.0+, Swift 2.0+
+- Xcode 8.0+, Swift 3.0+

 ## Changelog
-See the [CHANGELOG](https://github.com/PhamBaTho/BTNavigationDropdownMenu/blob/master/CHANGELOG.md) for details
+See the [CHANGELOG](https://github.com/gunnarhafdal/GHNavigationDropdownMenu/blob/master/CHANGELOG.md) for details

 ## License
-BTNavigationDropdownMenu is available under the MIT License.
-See the [LICENSE](https://github.com/PhamBaTho/BTNavigationDropdownMenu/blob/master/LICENSE) for details.
+GHNavigationDropdownMenu is available under the MIT License.
+See the [LICENSE](https://github.com/gunnarhafdal/GHNavigationDropdownMenu/blob/master/LICENSE) for details.